growgraph/graflo/docs/concepts/index.md

 ### Schema
 The `Schema` is the central configuration that defines how data sources are transformed into a property graph.
 It encapsulates:

-- Vertex and edge definitions
+- Vertex and edge definitions with optional type information
 - Resource mappings
 - Data transformations
 - Index configurations
+- Automatic schema inference from PostgreSQL 3NF databases

 ### Vertex
 A `Vertex` describes vertices and their database indexes.
 It supports:

 - Single or compound indexes (e.g., `["first_name", "last_name"]` instead of `"full_name"`)
-- Property definitions
+- Property definitions with optional type information
+  - Fields can be specified as strings (backward compatible) or typed `Field` objects
+  - Supported types: `INT`, `FLOAT`, `BOOL`, `STRING`, `DATETIME`
+  - Type information enables better validation and database-specific optimizations
 - Filtering conditions
 - Optional blank vertex configuration